Obesity in Dogs and Cats

 1. Feed the right food

 When embarking on a weight loss program for your pet you should consult with your veterinarian as to the best option for their specific needs.
-Your vet may recommend a prescription weight loss foods such as Royal Canin Veterinary Diet Satiety, Weight Control or Obesity Management or Hill's Prescription Diet Metabolic, w/d, r/d or Feline m/d to help bolster your pet's weight loss efforts.
-For pets with less weight to lose or who are simply at risk of weight gain, non-prescription alternatives such as Advance Weight Control, Hill's Science Diet Light or Healthy Weight and Royal Canin Light varieties are a good choice.
+Your vet may recommend a prescription weight loss foods such as Royal Canin Veterinary Diet Satiety or Hill's Prescription Diet Metabolic, w/d, r/d or Feline m/d to help bolster your pet's weight loss efforts.
+For pets with less weight to lose or who are simply at risk of weight gain, non-prescription alternatives such as Advance Weight Control, Hill's Science Diet Light or Perfect Weight and Royal Canin Light varieties are a good choice.

 2. Feed the right amount

 So you've picked a picked out the right diet, what next?
 Too much of anything can be a bad thing, so it is important that you work out the correct amount of your chosen food to feed your pet.
 The first place to look for this information is the product label; a good diet will provide a guide for how much to feed your pet depending on their size, activity level and lifestage.
 You can also take a look at our guide on How much should you feed your pet to help you calculate your pet's daily feeding amount.

 3. Change the way you feed

 You can also change the way you feed your pet to make meals more time consuming.
 Instead of just pouring food in the bowl, fill up a KONG Wobbler with your dog's dinner and make them work for it instead.
 Cats who wolf down their kibble can be slowed down using a clever feeding toy like the Catit Senses Food Digger or Catit Senses Food Tree.